Terms and Conditions

 T: +64 4 802 3000 F: +64 4 802 3112

-The Code sets standards for educational providers to ensure that:
+The Code sets required outcomes for educational providers and agents to ensure that:

-> the particular needs of international students are recognised
+> the particular needs of international students are recognized;

 > all providers have fair and equitable internal procedures for the resolution of international student grievances.